The scene has changed a lot since we first started doing conversion optimization back in 2006.

-Creating personas will help you identify with each of the segments.
+Creating personas will help you identify with each of the segments at more detailed level.
 At the end of the persona creation process for this website, you could end up with eight different personas.
 Let’s take one of them as an example:

 As you can see, Suzan resembles your target market.
 However, she removes the abstract nature of the marketing data.
 As you start designing different sections of the website, you will be thinking of Suzan and how she would react to them.